mdykman/magickman/README.md

   <%= image_tag "magickman.jpg" %>

-magick_tag uses image_tag for the actual rendering and therefore supports all the options that image_tag does.
+magick_tag uses image_tag for the actual tag rendering and therefore supports all the options that image_tag does.

 ### image generation